matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 A key can be marked as the "default" key by setting the user's account_data with event type `m.secret_storage.default_key` to the ID of the key.
-The default key will be used to encrypet all secrets that the user would expect to be available on all their clients.
+The default key will be used to encrypt all secrets that the user would expect to be available on all their clients.
 Unless the user specifies otherwise, clients will try to use the default key to decrypt secrets.